slachtar/deepstream.io-client-js/README.md

 ## Install in react-native

-For usage in react-native the bundled client available at `dist/bundle/ds.min.js` must be used.
+For usage in react-native the bundled client available at `https://cdn.deepstream.io/js/client/latest/ds.min.js` must be used.
 In order to automatically change the main file in package.json to the bundle file install as: `DEEPSTREAM_ENV=react-native npm install @deepstream/client`.

+## Browser use
+Download the client from https://cdn.deepstream.io/js/client/latest/ds.min.js.
+Follow the tutorial here https://deepstream.io/tutorials/getting-started/javascript/